 Students entering the program will be required to successfully complete each of the following core courses.
 The academic schedule for full-time, first year students will be structured.
-Electives, second year courses and part-time schedules will be selected by the student in consultation with his or her Program advisor.
+Electives, second year courses and part-time schedules will be selected by the student in consultation with their Program advisor.